NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.4.Chapter/README.md

      which is a cute name for jammingWordsTogetherLikeThis.
 You can use any name you want for methods, except main or any of the Java keywords.

-     Callin a method is done in the "main" method:
+     Calling a method is done in the "main" method:

  ```java
  printTwice("Don't make me say this twice!");
  ```

+ Exaples:

 ```java
 public class VoidMethods{